-Prerequiste: Math 180 or equivalent and CS 150L.
-Theatre and Dance Dance Courses marked with an may be repeated for credit because subject matters varies.
-Dance 169: Flamenco I (2 to a maximum of 6) Fundamental work for the adult beginner in techniques and styles of Flamenco.
-Theatre Thea 120: Acting Foundations I. (3) Beginning acting.
-The basic fundamentals of acting including analytical and physical skills of the actor, personal work habits, and taking responsibility for the actor's craft.
-Thea 121: Acting Foundations II.
-(3) Continuation of 120 with emphasis on textual material.
-Prerequisite: Thea 120.
-Thea 122: Theatre Appreciation.
-(3) A broad-based, experiential course for non-majors to enhance their enjoyment of theatre - going.
-Course work includes attending performances, readings of plays and supporting texts, lectures, guest speakers and discussion.
-Woodworking W W 101T: Basic Wood Working.
+Woodworking (WW) Courses marked with an may be repeated for credit because subject matters varies.
+WW 101: Basic Wood Working.
 (3) This course introduces students to the wonderful world of wood and related materials, the use and misuse of hand and power tools, and shop safety procedures.
 The course also demonstrates professional construction techniques and the magic of joinery.
 This class is half lecture and half shop time, during which students create individual projects.
 Lab fee.
 (Does not include student materials).
-W W 110T: Furniture Design and Construction.
+WW 110: Furniture Design and Construction.
 (3) An introduction to creating furniture from conception to completed work.
 Course will include the history of furniture design, the drawing of furniture, various woods, joinery and construction techniques.
 Tools equipment and shop safety will be included.
-W W 114T: Spanish Colonial Carving.
-(3)

-Instruction is traditional methods of carving using the designs, tools and techniques of Spanish Colonial wood working.
-W W 120T: Wood Working Shop.
+(Does not include student materials.)
+WW 114: Spanish Colonial Carving.
+(3) Instruction is traditional methods of carving using the designs, tools and techniques of Spanish Colonial wood working.
+(Does not include student materials.)
+WW 120: Wood Working Shop.
 (3) This advanced course is for students who have completed a basic wood working course and are prepared to work on individual projects.
-The student is required to design his or her own project.
-The instructor will conduct a refresher course on safety, tools, equipment, design, and stock preparation prior to students beginning their projects.
-W W 193T: Topics: Wood Carving.
-(3) This course will focus on fundamental techniques employed in a general wood working shop.
-The course will include building skills in shop safety and basic wood working techniques.
-Students will develop and increase their skill-level in wood working techniques including design, cutting, joining and finishing, Students will utilize machine tools and portable hand tools.
+You are required to design your project.
+I will conduct a refresher course on safety, tools, equipment, design, and stock preparation prior to students beginning their project.
+(Does not include student materials.)
+WW 193: Topics Titles will vary.